 Gold Coast

-Just south of Brisbane, the Gold Coast area stretches along 57 kilometres of coastline.
-This tourism hot spot is often home to major events, with surfers enjoying its many beaches, and families on holiday enjoying the many theme parks in the area.
-This area enjoys 300 sunny days per year.
+Just south of Brisbane, the Gold Coast stretches along 57 kilometres of coastline.
+This tourist hotspot is often home to major events.
+Surfers enjoy its many beaches, and families on holiday visit the theme parks in the area.
+The Gold Coast enjoys around 300 sunny days per year.

 Sunshine Coast

-Just north of Brisbane sits the Sunshine Coast; home to beaches, national parks, resorts, magnificent scenery.
-While the Gold Coast is known for the city and parties, the Sunshine Coast is for the outdoor adventurer.
-This region is also home to Australia Zoo, made famous by the late Steve Irwin, Crocodile Hunter.
+Just north of Brisbane sits the Sunshine Coast, known for its beaches, national parks, resorts and stunning scenery.
+While the Gold Coast is known for city life and its party scene, the Sunshine Coast is a favourite for outdoor adventurers.
+This region is also home to Australia Zoo, made famous by the late Steve Irwin.

 Fraser Coast

-This area of Queensland is also known for its fabulous beaches.
-The Fraser Coast is where you will find Fraser Island, which is Heritage-listed as the world’s largest sand island at 123 kilometres long and 22 kilometres wide.
-Fraser Island is known to the traditional land owners as K’Gari, which means “Good Day, Welcome!”
+This part of Queensland is also known for its beautiful beaches.
+The Fraser Coast is where you will find Fraser Island, a Heritage-listed area and the world’s largest sand island at 123 kilometres long and 22 kilometres wide.
+Fraser Island is also known by its Traditional Owner name, K’Gari.

 Central and South West Queensland

-These areas are well known for agriculture, mining, and industry.
-The area directly west of Brisbane is known as Australia’s salad bowl, with some of the world’s most fertile lands for growing vegetables.
-Broadacre and livestock agriculture are also significant enterprises across regional Queensland.
+These regions are shaped by agriculture, mining and industry.
+The area west of Brisbane is often referred to as Australia’s “salad bowl” and includes some of the country’s most fertile vegetable-growing areas.
+Cropping and livestock farming are also significant industries here.
 Mining offers some of Australia’s most lucrative employment opportunities.

 North and Far North Queensland

-The state’s northern peninsula is recognised for lush rainforests, although they do provide many dangers with the exotic wildlife such as crocodiles and cassowaries.
-This is also the area of Australia well known for the Great Barrier Reef that offers opportunities for scuba diving.
-Year-round warm weather makes northern Queensland a tourism hot spot.
+The state’s northern areas are known for lush rainforests and unique wildlife — including crocodiles and cassowaries.
+This is also home to the Great Barrier Reef, offering excellent opportunities for snorkelling and scuba diving.
+Year-round warm weather makes northern Queensland a major tourism hotspot.

 Climate